beto-rodriguez/LiveCharts2/docs/cartesianChart/tooltips.md

 ## Tooltip point text

-You can define the text the tooltip will display for a given point, using the `Series.YToolTipLabelFormatter` or `Series.XToolTipLabelFormatter` properties, these properties are of type `Func<ChartPoint, string>` it means that both are a function, that takes a point as parameter and return a string, the point will be injected by LiveCharts in this function to get a string out of it when it requires to build the text for a point in a tooltip, the injected point will be different as the user moves the pointer over the
+You can define the text the tooltip will display for a given point, using the `YToolTipLabelFormatter`, `XToolTipLabelFormatter` or `ToolTipLabelFormatter` properties, these properties are of type `Func<ChartPoint, string>` it means that both are a function, that takes a point as parameter and return a string, the point will be injected by LiveCharts in this function to get a string out of it when it requires to build the text for a point in a tooltip, the injected point will be different as the user moves the pointer over the